yem82/Oystercard/Process.md

 2.6.0 :009 > card.in_journey?
 => false

 Chapter 13 User Story

 In order to know how far I have travelled
 As a customer
 I want to know what zone a station is in

 Failed Feature Test

-Green Feature Test

-RED Unit Test

-GREEN Unit Test

-Chapter 14 User Story

-In order to be charged correctly
-As a customer
-I need a penalty charge deducted if I fail to touch in or out

-Failed Feature Test